 What Problems Can Arise During a Divorce in Arizona (and How Can You Avoid Them)?

 Getting divorced is a process, and it is a process during which several problems can arise.
-Fortunately, it is possible to avoid many of these problems with the right approach; and, for those that are unavoidable, there are multiple potential solutions available.
-The key is to make informed decisions both before and during the process, and to work closely with an experienced divorce lawyer who can help guide you every step of the way.
-In a recent article, we discussed issues that can arise after a divorce.
+Fortunately, it is possible to avoid many of these problems with the right approach, and for those that are unavoidable, multiple potential solutions are available.
+The key is to make informed decisions before and during the process and to work closely with an experienced divorce lawyer who can help guide you through every step.
+In a recent article, we discussed issues arising after a divorce.
 Here, we are covering problems that can arise during the divorce process.

 Many of these problems typically arise when divorcing spouses try to handle their divorce without legal representation.
 But, some of them—like both spouses wanting to keep the same marital assets—may simply arise as a matter of course.
 In these situations, both spouses must work with their respective attorneys to evaluate their options, make informed and reasoned decisions, and find a resolution that ultimately focuses on the bigger picture.